List of Egyptian Gods and Goddesses

 Major ancient Egyptian religious thoughts

-In its more than 3,000-year history, ancient Egypt witnessed number of creation myths and stories.
+In its more than 3,000-year history, ancient Egypt witnessed a number of creation myths and stories.
 The three major religious thoughts were the Heliopolitan creation myth, the Memphite creation myth (with Ptah as the creator god) and the Hermopolitian/Ogdoad creation story.

 The Ogdoad of Hermopolis